 The new Amazon Counterfeit Crimes Unit launched on June 24, 2020.
-This unit is dedicated to looking into counterfeiting on the Amazon marketplace and bringing violators to justice.
+This unit is dedicated to looking into counterfeiting on Amazon and bringing culprits to justice.
 Anyone who tries to list counterfeit products on Amazon will be penalized.

 In this article, we’ll discuss what the Amazon Counterfeit Crimes Unit is, what brought it into existence, and what the unit will do to protect the Amazon marketplace.

 Anti-Counterfeiting on Amazon

 Every day, counterfeiters try to sell knock-offs on Amazon, illegally using the brand names of other companies.
 They often violate trademark, patent, and copyright laws as they list these inferior-quality items.
 Millions of different sellers on Amazon sell hundreds of millions of products on various marketplaces.
 It is not surprising that one of Amazon’s most pressing issues is counterfeiting operations.
 It is also not surprising that Amazon takes an aggressive stance against counterfeiting.